msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

 **Answer:** If you believe one or more questions in an exam were unfairly graded, please write a clear and concise justification of why you think that is the case.
 You must:

 1. write your justification on the side of each corresponding question in the exam itself,
-1. add to top of the front page of the exam: “Please, review questions 1a, 2, and 4c”, and
+1. add to the top of the front page of the exam: “Please, review questions 1a, 2, and 4c”, and
 1. return the exam to me.

-I will analyze your request and respond in written in the exam itself.
+I will analyze your request and respond in writing in the exam itself.

 Be aware that the burden of proof is on you: you have to convince me that your answer is correct, and I do not have to convince you your answer is wrong.